| October 8, 2001 Significant Changes to Immigration Proposed as Part of "Anti-Terrorism"

 largely tracks the House version, but there are still some differences to

+be worked out in conference.
 Other legislative proposals are being discussed.
 Senator Helms is currently

 drafting legislation to suspend the current Visa Waiver program which allows